This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Dry mouth, lack of appetite, nausea, or vomiting

 How is mountain sickness diagnosed?

-Your caregiver will ask about your symptoms and check your breathing and heart rates.
+Your healthcare provider will ask about your symptoms and check your breathing and heart rates.
 You may need any of the following:

 - EKG: This test records the electrical activity of your heart.
 It is used to check your heart rate and function.

-- Neuro exam: Caregivers use this exam to check your brain function.
+- Neuro exam: Healthcare providers use this exam to check your brain function.
 They check how your pupils react to light.
 They may test your memory, hand grasp, and balance.